dgodovich/personal_logseq/pages/Schedule for Grad Apps.md

 - December
 	- Wait for interviews
 	- Prep as much as possible
-		- TODO write thoughts about how to prep for interviews, this is low priority -
+		- DONE write thoughts about how to prep for interviews, this is low priority -
 - Applications due December 1st
 -